Find out about the benefits of buying an electric car, how to insure one, and which are the best electric car models for

-Electric cars were a novel sight on roads until recently, but with the technology becoming more accessible and being made available in more desirable cars, electric cars are fast becoming a more realistic option for car buyers.
+Electric cars were a novel sight on roads until just a few years ago, but with the technology becoming more accessible and being made available in more desirable cars, electric cars are fast becoming a more realistic option for car buyers.

 Insuring an electric car

 A few years ago, owners of electric cars might have struggled to find an affordable insurance policy.
 Insurers base their premiums on previous data, including claims history, for types of vehicle.
 But when electric car technology was new, there was less historical data for them to work from.
-Because electric cars were an unknown quantity to many insurers, some declined to cover these types of car, meaning prices were less competitive.
+Because electric cars were an unknown quantity to many insurers, some declined to cover them, meaning prices were less competitive.

 Thankfully, electric car insurance is becoming more accessible as the cars grow in popularity, with many insurers now happy to cover drivers of electric vehicles (EVs).
 The fastest way to find an insurer and compare deals from several different insurers is through a price comparison website like uSwitch.

 How much does electric car insurance cost?